 Motivational Interviewing is the leading approach to increase motivation and commitment to change.
-It was first developed in the alcohol field, but as they had identified that there was no specific addiction psychology, it has been developed in a wide range of areas including social work, offending, mental health and homelessness.
+First developed in the alcohol field, it has been found highly effective in a wide range of areas including social work, offending, mental health and homelessness.
 It has proven particularly effective with stuck or entrenched clients from a wide range of backgrounds.

-This course maps the key factors that elicit change and demonstrates how Motivational Interviewing works alongside these forces.
-Drawing on both person centered and directive techniques, it offers practical skills to assist the workers to helps clients articulate and recognize the need for change.
-As such, it is an effective primer to increase engagement with clients who have not yet achieved a sufficient level of commitment and move them into action with confrontation.
+The course identifies the key factors that drive change and demonstrates how Motivational Interviewing works alongside these forces.
+It supports practitioners to reduce resistance to change through the development of accurate empathetic listening so that clients articulate the need for change themselves.
+As such, it can be used as a brief intervention or as an effective primer to increase engagement with clients who have not yet achieved a sufficient level of commitment.

 Who is the Course For?

-Motivational Interviewing is useful for a wide range of social issues.
-Its primary focus is on igniting motivation to change, and so it is helpful when clients are stuck in problems and not advancing in change.
-As such it is helpful in all change and recovery based services such as mental health, substance misuse, offending social work, domestic violence, supported housing, young people’s services, family work and more besides.
+Motivational Interviewing is useful for a wide range of issues.
+Its primary focus is on igniting motivation to change is helpful when any client group who are stuck or who enter services in states of low motivation.
+As such, it is helpful in any change or recovery based services such as mental health, substance misuse, offending social work, domestic violence, supported housing, young people’s services, family work and more besides.

 Method of Delivery